-Though Dune travels the world creating strong relationships with farmers, its heart remains in Santa Barbara.
+Though Dune travels the world creating strong relationships with farmers, its heart remains in Santa Barbara, California.
 Married co-founders Julia Mayer and Todd Stewart have a driving passion for sharing great coffee with its community and are equally committed to its partnerships across the entire supply chain.

 How did you get started roasting?

 "We opened our coffee shop in 2009.
 We served Verve and it was great, and when we started to look for another location, Ryan and Colby from Verve encouraged us to start roasting our own coffee.
 They demystified the process for us, and sometimes all you need is a little bit of encouragement!
 In 2011 we signed a lease on our roasting space, bought our Giesen roaster, and got to work!"

 "Dune is our favorite work of fiction.
 When Todd and I were dating, I lived in Los Angeles and he lived in San Francisco, and I mailed him my copy.
 When he read it right away I knew he was a keeper!
 There is another piece though.
 A sand dune in all its geographical glory, is a phenomena of protection from storms and tides.
 So Dune is a nod to the magic of science fiction and a nod to the geography of coastal California."